krishnarama-hub/student-performance-prediction/README.md

 # Student Performance Prediction

 ## Description
-This project predicts students’ final grades based on input data such as study hours, attendance, and previous performance.
+This project predicts students’ final grades based on input data such as Arthimatics operation.
 The model uses machine learning (Random Forest / Linear Regression) to predict outcomes.

 ## Dataset
 Dataset includes student marks and study-related factors.

-## Libraries Used
+## Funtion Used
-- pandas
-- numpy
-- scikit-learn
-- matplotlib
-- seaborn
+- while loop

 ## How to Run
 1. Clone the repository